Commercial Auto Physical Damage Coverage

 If the cost to repair your vehicle exceeds its actual cash value, your insurer will likely declare the vehicle a total loss.

-A loss payment made by your insurer may include your deductible (your deductible may already have been subtracted).
-Alternatively, the insurer may calculate your loss payment without the deductible and then send you a bill for the deductible amount.
+A loss payment you receive for a physical damage claim may be net of your deductible (meaning your deductible has already have been subtracted).
+Alternatively, the insurer may calculate your loss payment without the deductible and then bill you for the deductible amount.